 The depth gauge is still not working properly, but this might be due to having only about 12” inches under the keel in our berth.

-I had to buy a new spare circuit board for the toilet from Raritan Engineering for $165
+A replacement spare circuit board for the toilet from Raritan Engineering cost $165

 The AC unit was eight years old and not worth trying to repair.
 I bought a new 16,000 BTU unit for $1850 and installed it.
 This does not bode well for the forward unit, which is the same age.

-After a few years looking at various boats Don and Renae have finally bought a 39’ foot sloop. they were motivated a little by their son moving to Fort Lauderdale, with his job and a new born grandson.
+After a few years looking at various boats Don and Renae have finally bought a 39’ foot C & C sloop. they were motivated a little by their son moving to Fort Lauderdale, with his job and a new born grandson.
 Don and Renae found the boat that includes tenure to the liveaboard mooring, so they can live on it whenever they visit.
-It will be interesting for me to see how they have matured in the boating life when we next meet them on their own boat.
+It will be interesting for me to see how they have matured in the boating life, when I next meet them on their own boat.

 How a shakedown cruise turned into a breakdown cruise.